stigger/plex-for-kodi/README.md

 ## Installation

 * Add this Kodi repository to your Kodi installation: https://pannal.github.io/dontpanickodi/, or
-* Checkout any branch of this GitHub repository and use as-is
+* Checkout any branch of this GitHub repository, rename to `script.plexmod` and use as an addon

 ## Help/Bug Reports